Wps What Does It Stand For

 History and Evolution

 Since its introduction in 2006, WPS has gone through several phases of adoption and scrutiny.
 Initially, it was widely adopted by router manufacturers and device makers as a convenient way to simplify network setup.
-However, in 2011, a significant security vulnerability was discovered in the PIN method of WPS.
+Still, in 2011, a significant security vulnerability was discovered in the PIN method of WPS.
 This vulnerability allowed attackers to brute-force the PIN and gain unauthorized access to the network.

 Essential Concepts